Billingegroup/group_git_workflow/README.md

    git fetch upstream master
    ```

-1. Make active (by clicking on it) an open file that is on your active branch as following figure.
+1. Make active (by clicking on it) an open file that is on your active branch as in the following figure.

    ![alt text](https://github.com/Billingegroup/group_git_workflow/blob/doc_gitworkflow/img/git_rebase0.png "")